dijez/dijez/README.md

   </li>
   <li>
     <strong>🧭 Rock Paper Scissors Game </strong><br>
-    A game of individual or dual players were ezch player selects one of the 3 elements
+    A game of individual or dual players were each player selects one of the 3 elements
     <a href="https://github.com/dijez/rock-paper-scissors">🔗 View Repository</a>
   </li>
 </ul>